svylabs/protection-market/WHITEPAPER.md

 The Protection Markets Protocol introduces a new DeFi primitive: a **market for temporary, third-party collateral that improves the health of on-chain loans**.
 Rather than providing insurance payouts after adverse events, the protocol enables _pre-emptive risk reduction_ by allowing external underwriters to supply collateral that directly increases a loan’s effective collateralization for a fixed period of time.

 Protection is priced by open market participation.
 Borrowers can purchase liquidation resistance, underwriters earn yield for supplying downside collateral, and challengers provide adversarial price discovery by staking against loan survival.
-The protocol is modular, non-custodial, and designed to integrate directly with existing CDP and lending systems.
+The protocol is modular, non-custodial, and designed to integrate directly with lending protocols and wallets that manage loan accounting and liquidation logic.

 ---